MichielDerhaeg/build-linux/README.md

 --------

 That's it!
 We're done for now.
 Thanks for reading.
-I hope you learned something useful, I certainly did while making this.
+I hope you learned something useful.
+I certainly did while making this.